ObjectModules/deploy/Mapping.md

 Unfortunately we could not find if Google made it with the word of `isogram` is in a purpose to what the word means it self into what they want with the function.

-Nevertheless, this is really an exact sample that close enough with what we will explain further in more details about our mapping concept on the _[[next section|[Mapping]-Concept]]_.
+Nevertheless, this is really an exact sample that close enough with what we will explain further in more details on the next section titled _[[mapping the concept|[Mapping]-Concept]]_.
 ***
 <table>
   <thead>